FAQ

 Is it possible to add a layer to a running experiment?

-Once an experiment has been started you cannot change the layer.
-Doing so would impact the integrity of the experiment.
-Once an experiment has been created, you can no longer change the layer (we may allow this in the future)
+No. Once an experiment is started, you cannot change the layer.
+This restriction ensures the integrity of the experiment.
+We may support this feature in the future.

-Why should I define parameters for my experiments and get them in code, instead of just getting the group?
+Why should I define parameters for my experiments instead of just getting the group?

 if (otherExpEngine.getExperiment('button_color_test').getGroup() === 'Control') {